-In normal operations, all traffic from the internal network to the internet passes through the primary VRRP router, i.e., FortiGate.
-The primary router also sends VRRP advertisement messages to the backup router, i.e., FortiExtender.
+In normal operations, all traffic to the internet passes through the primary VRRP interface of FortiGate.
+The primary VRRP router, which is the FortiGate, sends VRRP advertisement messages to the backup router, i.e., the FortiExtender.
 The backup FortiExtender will not attempt to become a primary router while receiving these messages.
-If the primary router fails, the backup FortiExtender with the highest priority becomes the new primary router after a brief delay, during which the new primary router sends gratuitous ARP packets to the network to map the default route IP address of the network to the MAC address of the new primary router.
-All packets sent to the default route are now being sent to the new primary router, i.e., FortiExtender.
-If the new primary router is a FortiGate, the network will continue to benefit from FortiOS security features.
-If it is a regular router, traffic will continue to flow, but the FortiOS security features will not be available until the FortiGate is back online.
+If the primary router fails, the backup FortiExtender becomes the new primary router after a brief delay, during which the new primary router, i.e., FortiExtender sends gratuitous ARP packets to the network to map the default route GW IP address of the network to the MAC address of the new primary router.
+All packets sent to the default router are now being sent to the new primary router, i.e., FortiExtender.
+Upon switchover, the network will not continue to benefit from FortiOS security features until the FortiGate is back online.
+It must be noted that the FortiExtender 4.2.0 release does not support DHCP server or DHCP relay while in VRRP mode.